 To help us understand how diverse the respondents are to this questionnaire we would really appreciate it if you could answer the following questions.
-If we find that some groups are under-
+If we find that some groups are underrepresented we can then address this.
+All responses are voluntary and will be analysed separately to the previous sections to ensure anonymity.
+Thank you.